iankurgarg/CSC591-FSS-Fall-2017/HW1/Readme.md

 data/ folder contains some small and big data samples.

 ## Setup
-Code requires Python 2.7.12 or above
+Code requires Python 2.7.12 or above. <br />
 It doesn't require any special python packages except (`os, sys, argparse`)

 To run the code,